usman-hoosein/cosc4353-group30/project/server/README.md

 5. The back-end server should begin running

 ## To shut down the server, hit 'Ctrl + C' on the terminal where the server is running

+# HOW TO RUN UNIT TESTS

+1. Run
+  ### 'npm i -D jest'

+2. Run
+  ### 'npm test'

+3. All unit tests should run and pass

+## Press 'Ctrl + C' in server terminal to terminate server.